terts-teepe/arethoseclouds/README.md

 ## Background

-I'm making Are Those Clouds?! to practice with native JS in the browser and API's.
+I'm making Are Those Clouds?! to practice with vanilla JS in the browser and API's.

 ## Usage